michaelcrystian/github-slideshow/_posts/0000-01-02-michaelcrystian.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
-Now we have a new content in this file
+Adding some new information in this file
+---

 Use the left arrow to go back!